zyxue/zyxue.github.io/_posts/2018-05-15-on-the-p-value.md

 is rejected, which results in a false positive.
 Therefore a p-value is related to the FPR.
-To be more concrete, since p-value follows a uniform distribution under true null hypotheses (see derivation above), when you conduct multiple tests, an $\alpha$ port of those tests would turn out be false positive.
+To be more concrete, since p-value follows a uniform distribution under true null hypotheses (see derivation above), when you conduct multiple tests, an $\alpha$ portion of those tests would turn out be false positive.
 Therefore, keeping the $\alpha$ low is equivalent to keeping the specificity high, and an $\alpha$ of 0.05 corresponds to a specificity of 0.95.
 In other words, FPR = 1 - specificity = $\alpha$.